iateadonut/translate_epub/README.md

 ### What this does

-This program queries a LLM in order to translate an epub, and then recompiles the epub in the translated language.
+This program queries a LLM in order to translate an epub or idml, and then recompiles the epub in the translated language.

 It also saves each element's translation in a database, so that, if the process is interrupted, you can start it again and it will simply pull from the database instead of asking the LLM for a translation.